Supertring/ml-framework/README.md

  * __Energy Demand Forecasting__: Predicting energy demand based on historical consumption patterns and weather conditions.

 # Data Preparation for Linear Regression
 The quality of data and preprocessing directly impact the accuracy and interpretability of your results.
-Here are key steps in data preparation for linear regression:
+Here are the key steps in data preparation for linear regression:

 ## Data Collection and Inspection
 * __Gather data__: dependent variable (target) and independent variable (predictors).